Ethics and Integrity

 Our commitment to uphold internationally recognized human rights is anchored by our Human Rights Policy, which includes the Declaration on Fundamental Principles & Rights at Work by the International Labour Organization (ILO).

-We support the Guiding Principles on Business and Human Rights endorsed by the United Nations Human Rights Council in 2011, and have aligned our practices with the UN Global Compact – a voluntary global standard on human rights, labour, the environment and anti-corruption.
+We support the Guiding Principles on Business and Human Rights endorsed by the United Nations Human Rights Council in 2011.

 In addition to complying with applicable laws and regulations, our Human Rights Policy is also brought to life through various established company-wide policies, including: